 If you want to retire someday, that becomes the motivation to help you move toward your goal.
 But once you have saved enough to achieve that objective, the pressure to achieve it goes away or is greatly diminished.
 If you keep striving, you are moving the goalposts.
 Then, how much is enough?
 It’s always “just a little more.”

 The biblical norm is that it’s wise to plan for retirement.
 But the Bible also teaches us to live a life of moderation, contentment, and generosity.
-We have to learn how to steward our resources well to have “enough” wealth while not letting the pursuit of wealth captivate our hearts.
+We have to learn to steward our resources well to have “enough” wealth without letting the pursuit of wealth captivate our hearts.
 As it turns out, that can be very hard to do.

 Practical Guidance

-Ecclesiastes tells us that the problem we have is that we seek happiness and fulfillment in God’s gifts rather than God, the giver.
+Ecclesiastes tells us that our problem is that we seek happiness and fulfillment in God’s gifts rather than in God, the giver.
 Preaching from Ecc.
 6:1-2, our pastor said, “the gifts that God gives and the ability to enjoy them are not the same things. . . [that’s because true happiness] doesn’t come from the gifts, it comes from the giver.”

 We are all subject to these temptations.
 But God uses the deepest, unfulfilled longings of our hearts to draw us to himself.
 Once we come to know Christ and start to live according to God’s Word, we learn to practice biblical stewardship, contentment, and generosity.

 I was a little “late to the party” in saving for retirement (many people are), but I made steady progress over the years, aided by some strong financial markets in the 1990s and then again in the 2000s.
-I also endured “Black Monday” in 1987, the Dot.com Crash in 1999-200, the Great Recession Crash of 2008, and of course, the relatively short-lived Pandemic Crash earlier this year.
+I also endured “Black Monday” in 1987, the Dot-com Crash in 1999-2000, the Great Recession Crash of 2008, and of course, the relatively short-lived Pandemic Crash in early 2020.

-Here are some three practical guidelines that I have tried to follow relative to stewardship in general and retirement planning, in particular, that may be of help to you.
+Here are three practical guidelines I have tried to follow regarding stewardship in general and retirement planning in particular that may be of help to you.
 They helped me throttle my spending and savings when necessary and to maintain giving as a high priority.
-They also help me to try to keep my “wealth” in the right perspective.
+They also help me keep my “wealth” in the right perspective.

 Which ones you might want to follow and how you apply them in your situation will most certainly differ from what I do.
 In any case, they may help you not to “strive after the wind.”